 Schooled in Style

-Bold and imaginative, this sturdy metal locker unit gives a semiindustrial feel in a boy's bedroom or playroom.
+Bold and imaginative, this sturdy metal locker unit gives a semi-industrial feel in a boy's bedroom or playroom.
 The locker fronts include numbered labels to make identifying the contents of each bin a snap for little ones.
 The bins offer stow-away space for everything from art supplies to toy cars to books.

 Under the Bed

-Storage space can be found high and low in a child's room.
+Toy storage ideas can be found high and low in a child's room.
 This custom-made bed boasts handy underbed drawers, which are a terrific spot to stash specialty items such as out-of-season clothing or bulky sports equipment.
 Shelving units built in to each side of the bed house storage bins that help corral smaller items, such as school supplies and books.

 Organize a toy chest by specifying it for a certain type of storage.
-This bin provides a designated place for dress-up clothes.
+This playroom storage bin provides a designated place for dress-up clothes.
 Other uses include stuffed animal storage, linens and bedding, and floor pillows.
 As a child grows, shift the usage to holding photo albums, school papers, and cherished mementos.

 Corralling small items such as toy cars and block sets is an important step in keeping your child's room or playroom neat and clutter-free.
 This handy bin organizer offers space for up to 12 plastic storage bins that can be easily carried around the room when it's time to play and quickly replaced when it's time to clean up.

 Storage ottomans are a great solution for toy storage ideas in the living room.
 They come in so many colors, shapes, and sizes, and they double as seating or a place to prop up your feet.
 This toy organizer can be tucked into corners and under console tables or be placed in front of the sofa.
 The best part is that most are soft-sided, making them even more kid-friendly.
 Ottomans keep toy clutter discreetly tucked away, yet toys are simple to access at playtime.